COLLEGE SATURDAY

 US Army

-Navigating the Evolving Landscape of College Admissions: Key Trends and How to Stay Ahead of the Curve
+Keynote: Navigating the Changing Landscape of College Admissions: Key Trends + How to Stay Ahead

-In this presentation, I’ll discuss the latest trends reshaping college admissions and what they mean for future applicants.
-Key topics will include:
+In this presentation, I’ll break down the major trends reshaping college admissions and what they mean for students.
+We’ll cover:

 Breakout Sessions